-However, not being readily available doesn’t mean that they don’t exist.
-On the contrary, Los Angeles accommodates all kinds of hikers and provides hiking places that suit their needs.
-From busy trails to hiking places with moderate amount to no people at all, the city of Los Angeles has it all.
+Yet not being readily available doesn’t mean that they don’t exist.
+On the contrary, Los Angeles accommodates all kinds of hikers and provides the hiking places that suit their needs.
+From the busy trails to the hiking places with a few to no people, the city of Los Angeles has it all.

-THE 10 LEAST CROWDED HIKING PLACES IN LOS ANGELES:
+THE 10 LEAST CROWDED HIKING PLACES IN LOS ANGELES

-Wildwood Regional Park
+1. Wildwood Regional Park

 Summer is certainly the most popular time for hiking in Los Angeles.
 But when it comes to this season, the City of Angels looks rather barren with prevailing yellowing and brownish colors.
 Wildwood Regional Park, one of the least crowded hiking places in Los Angeles, however, surprises with some variety of landscapes.

-Wildwood Canyon Park
+2. Wildwood Canyon Park

-Wisdom Tree hike is becoming more popular thanks to famous Hollywood Sign hike.
-Nevertheless, it still somehow falls under the category of the least crowded hiking places in Los Angeles.
+The Wisdom Tree hiking area is becoming more popular thanks to the famous Hollywood Sign hike.
+Nevertheless, it still somehow falls into the category of the least crowded hiking places in Los Angeles.
 There are a few trails that take you to the Wisdom Tree.
-The Tree of Life Trail and the Wonder View Trail Head are just some of them.
+The Tree of Life Trail and the Wonder View Trail are just some of them.